Democracy Spring: Democratic National Convention

 In the lead up to the 2016 Democratic National Convention, the strategic leadership of Democracy Spring issued four demands to the Democratic National Committee.
 The demands were that the party commit, within the first 100 days of a new Congress and presidential administration, to reverse Citizens United v.
 FEC, ensure publicly funded elections, and restore the preclearance provisions Voting Rights Act, which were made effectively unenforceable by Shelby County v.
 Holder.
 The fourth demand, reflecting that the first three looked forward to January 2017, was that the Democratic Party immediately abolish the superdelegate system as a show of good faith.
 Democracy Spring promised civil disobedience outside the convention if the demands were not met.

 Democracy Spring activists were barred from entry to the DNC's Rules Committee meeting where changes to the superdelegate system were being discussed.
 Activists claimed victory after the committee voted for a 2/3rds reduction in the role of superdelegates.

 The first day of sit-ins outside the Democratic National Convention resulted in more than 50 arrests.
 On the third day of the convention, Democracy Spring staged another sit-in, this time inside the convention perimeter, by "diverting and distracting" police.
 This second action resulted in dozens more arrests.

 Demands

-According to its website, Democracy Spring has identified the following measures whose adoption would "restore the people's voice in government":
+Democracy Spring's platform called for the passage of four pieces of federal legislation: